 Meanwhile, “Heartwork” hits you with a technical barrage of tremolo picking at a breakneck pace, throwing the listener directly into the fire, which provides a very thrashy style to the piece.
 The bass sounds wonderful, and it shines on this track, good job Jeff Walker with both vocals and bass work!
 The ripping lead work of Bill Steer on this album is insane, and it shows the extensive effort placed into this album.
 Drumming is fantastic with Ken Owen’s skills, and I hope he fully recovers from his brain hemorrhage so he can maybe reach the peak of what he used to be.
 The song “Heartwork” gets a 10/10 being my favorite song on this record.

 The next two songs, “Embodiment” and “This Mortal Coil,” are both masterpieces and deserve 9/10.
 I cannot do them justice through words; please take the time to listen to these to songs even if you listen to nothing else on this album.
 “Death Certificate” is the last song on this record and it is overall an excellent track.
 The other three songs “Arbeit Macht Fleisch,” “Blind Bleeding the Blind,” and “Doctrinal Expletives.”
 Are very overall decent songs that feel run of the mill to me and each get a solid 6/10.
 The album “Heartwork” by Carcass gets a solid 10/10 and is an excellent starter to those new to Death Metal in general since it is easier to stomach than most other bands.
-After Spring Break I will be reviewing a new school thrash band album called “Conformicide.”
+After Spring Break I will be reviewing a new school thrash band album called Havok and their newest album “Conformicide.”
 Make sure to stay tuned everyone!

 March 15, 2019